JohnMWall/CS230_Final_Model/README.md

 # CS230_Final_Model

-A deep learning model is developed which can predict the native country on the basis of the spoken english accent
+A deep learning model is developed which can predict the region in the United States a person is from based on spoken english accent

 Overview:

-Using audio samples from [The Speech Accent Archive] (http://accent.gmu.edu/), we wanted to show that a deep neural network can classify the countries of english residence of a speaker.
+Using audio samples from [DARE] (https://dare.wisc.edu), we wanted to show that a deep neural network can classify accents based on region of American English.

 Dependencies: